-At December 31, 2024 (as at December 31, 2023), the HIT group did not provide loans to its Abertis parent company.
-No other information is given for the transactions between related parties insofar as these transactions were not considered significant under IAS 24.
+No other information is given for the transactions between related parties as far as these transactions were not considered significant under IAS 24.

-Sanef SA and Abertis Infraestructuras, SA concluded an industrial agreement on June 12, 2017.
-By contract, Abertis will transfer its know-how and expertise in the motorway sector and provide the technical assistance necessary for this transfer.
+Sanef, SA and Abertis Infraestructuras, SA concluded an industrial agreement on June 12, 2017.
+By contract, Abertis will transfer its know-how and expertise in the motorway sector and provide the technical assistance associated to this transfer.
 This contract grants the possibility for Sanef to extend this agreement within its subsidiaries.
 In return Sanef undertakes to pay an annual fee.
 This contract came into force on July 1, 2017.